What Does ASME B16.5 Mean for Pipe Flange and Flange Fittings?

 How will I know if a flange/flange fitting is ASME B16.5 compliant?

-To know if your flange or flange fitting is ASMBE B16.5 compliant, simply check the product for certification marks.
+To know if your flange or flange fitting is ASME B16.5 compliant, simply check the product for certification marks.
 You may also consult manufacturers regarding their compliance with the standard and request material test reports.

 Get ASME Compliant Steel Pipe Flanges From a Trusted Manufacturer